lammps/lammps/doc/src/fix_alchemy.rst

 the two partitions by reading different data files or creating different systems from scratch, but rather they have to be started from the same system and then the desired modifications need to be applied to the system of the second partition.
-The commands :doc:`fix adapt <fix_adapt>` or :doc:`fix adapt/fep <fix_adapt_fep>` could be used for simulations where the requirements for fix alchemy are not given.
+The commands :doc:`pair style hybrid/scaled <pair_hybrid>`, :doc:`fix adapt <fix_adapt>` or :doc:`fix adapt/fep <fix_adapt_fep>` could be used for simulations where the requirements for fix alchemy are not given.

-The commands below demonstrate how this can be done for the example of transforming a pure copper system into a copper aluminum bronze.
+The commands below demonstrate how the setup for the second partition can be done for the example of transforming a pure copper system into a copper/aluminum bronze.

 .. code-block:: LAMMPS